-Behind any great logo is a few initial sketches to form the base idea.
+Behind any great logo are a few initial sketches to form the base idea.
 Sketching can be a vital part of the design process for many people, and it’s what Concepts was made to help with.
 You can sketch out your ideas with various brushes, apply some simple color and shading, and even place down images for reference right in the drawing space.
 It’s basically just a digital sketchbook, which is all you can really ask for.

 Concepts it free to download, but you’ll be limited to 16 brushes and only 5 layers to work with.
 If you want to remove those limitations and gain access to even more tools and features (such as shape creation), you’ll need to get the subscription which either costs $4.99 a month, or $29.99 a year.